PhenoApps/Coordinate/docs/export.md

 A default filename containing the grid name and current date is prefilled and can be edited prior to export.
-Exported grids are saved in CSV format and are located in the "Exports" directory.
+Exported grids are saved in CSV format and are located in the "exports" directory.